younnes-chebli/cli-car-booking-application/README.md

 # Car Booking Application

+## Interfaces (v2)

+We will change our implementation such that we use interfaces and get the data from files.

+## Initial Implementation (v1)

 As an admin for a car company I would like to have an application to book cars and view users.

 When booking a new car should the application ask for: